Quantitative unique continuation for Robin boundary value problems on $C^{1,1}$ domains: Introduction

 with Robin boundary condition

-where $\Omega\subseteq \mathbb R^d$ is an bounded domain.
-Strong unique continuation property (SUCP) for an elliptic equation studies whether a nontrivial solution can vanish at infinite order at a point.
+We first study the strong unique continuation property (SUCP), which states that any nontrivial solution to an elliptic equation cannot vanish at an infinite order.
 Such property generalizes the commonly known fact for analytic (holomorphic) functions on the complex plane, and has been extensively studied.
 For instance, in \cite{KT1}, a nearly optimal scaling invariant SUCP was proved for

 with $A$ being Lipschitz, $V\in L^{d/2}$, and $B, W$ in spaces close to $L^d$.
-More precisely, if for some point $x_0\in\p\Omega$,
+More precisely, if for some point $x_0\in\Omega$,

-then we must have $u\equiv 0$.
-For history of SUCP and counterexamples, refer to \cite{KT1} and the references therein.
+then $u\equiv 0$.
+For the history of SUCP, one may refer to \cite{KT1} and the references therein.

 In the current paper, we prove the quantitative SUCP.
-We aim to find the sharp upper bound for the vanishing order $N$ of nontrivial solutions to \eqref{eqn-211003-0419} in terms of $V$.
+We aim to find the sharp upper bound for the vanishing order $N$ of nontrivial solutions to \eqref{eqn-211003-0419}.
 Let us start from Laplace eigenfunctions, i.e., solutions to

-From the spherical harmonics on $\mathbb{S}^d$, one could simply see that solutions can vanish as fast as $|x-x_0|^{O(\sqrt{\lambda})}$, i.e., the upper bound is at least $O(\sqrt{\lambda})$.
-Indeed, in \cite{DF, DF1} Donnelly and Fefferman showed that Laplace eigenfunctions can vanish at most of order $O(\sqrt{\lambda})$ on compact smooth Riemannian manifolds (Dirichlet/Neumann boundary conditions are needed with the presence of the boundary).
+From the spherical harmonics, one could simply see that solutions can vanish as fast as $|x-x_0|^{O(\sqrt{\lambda})}$, i.e., the upper bound is at least $O(\sqrt{\lambda})$.
+On the other hand, in \cite{DF, DF1} Donnelly and Fefferman showed that Laplace eigenfunctions can vanish at most of order $O(\sqrt{\lambda})$ on compact smooth Riemannian manifolds (Dirichlet/Neumann boundary conditions are needed with the presence of the boundaries).
 Naturally, one expects the vanishing order bound $O(\sqrt{\|V\|_{L^\infty}})$ for \eqref{eqn-211003-0419}.
-Later, Meshkov in \cite{MR1110071} discovered an example indicating that for complex potential $V$ (and hence, complex solution), the vanishing order can be as large as $O(\|V\|_{L^\infty}^{2/3})$.
-Indeed, such order was proved to be a valid upper bound in \cite{MR2180453}.
-Moreover, the method in \cite{MR2180453} does not distinguish the real and complex cases -- whether the order estimate $O(\sqrt{\|V\|_{L^\infty}})$ holds for real $V$ remains as an outstanding open question.
+However, later Meshkov in \cite{MR1110071} discovered an example indicating that for complex potentials $V$ (and hence, complex solutions), the vanishing order can be as large as $C\|V\|_{L^\infty}^{2/3}$.
+Indeed, such order was proved to be a valid upper bound in \cite{MR2180453} for the complex case.
+Since the method in \cite{MR2180453} does not distinguish the real and complex cases, whether the order estimate $O(\sqrt{\|V\|_{L^\infty}})$ holds for real $V$ remains as an outstanding open question.